dcm4che/dcm4chee-arc-cs/docs/security/audit/procedure-record.rst

 This message is emitted by the archive whenever :

-- Modality worklist entry is created by UI or by HL7 messages.
+- Modality worklist entry is created by UI / HL7 Order messages
-- Modality worklist entry is updated by UI or by HL7 message or by incoming MPPS.
+- Modality worklist entry is updated by UI / HL7 Order messages / incoming MPPS
-- Modality worklist entry is deleted by UI.
+- Modality worklist entry is deleted by UI
-- Study attributes are updated from UI.
-- Expiration date is set to study/series from UI.
+- MPPS received by archive
+- MPPS forwarded by archive to external MPPS SCP
+- HL7 messages forwarded by archive to external HL7 receivers
+- HL7 Order messages accepted (= also not processed) by archive
+- Link Instances with MWL Entry using UI

 Message Structure
 -----------------